Disco Elysium: Plot

 The player character wakes up in a trashed hostel room in Martinaise with a severe hangover and no memory of his own identity due to an ostensible extreme case of drug-induced amnesia.
 He meets Lieutenant Kim Kitsuragi, who informs him that they have been assigned to investigate the death of a hanged man in an empty lot behind the hostel.
 The victim's identity is unclear and initial analysis of the scene indicates that he was lynched by a group of people.
 The detectives explore the rest of the district, following up on leads while helping residents with a variety of tasks.
 In the course of the investigation, the player character learns that he is a decorated RCM detective, Lieutenant Harrier "Harry" Du Bois.
-Harry experienced an event several years ago that began a midlife crisis, and on the night he was assigned to the hanged man case, he finally snapped and embarked on a self-destructive three-day drinking spree around Martinaise.
+Harry experienced an event several years ago that began a midlife crisis, and on the night he was assigned to the hanged man case, he snapped and embarked on a self-destructive three-day drinking spree around Martinaise.
 When the player goes to bed on the first night in-game, Harry has a nightmare where he discovers himself as the hanged man underneath a disco ball.
 When he talks to his own dead body, it tells him that everything is hopeless and he will inevitably fail to solve the case or put his life back together.

 Harry and Kim discover the hanged man killing is connected to an ongoing strike by the Martinaise dockworkers' union against the Wild Pines Group, a major logistics corporation.
 They interview union boss Evrart Claire and Wild Pines negotiator Joyce Messier.
 Joyce reveals that the hanged man was Colonel Ellis "Lely" Kortenaer, the commander of a squad of mercenaries sent by Wild Pines to break the strike.
 She warns that the rest of the mercenaries have gone rogue and will likely seek retribution for Lely's death.

 Harry and Kim discover that Lely was killed before the hanging, and the Hardie Boys, a group of dockworker vigilantes who act as the de facto peacekeepers of Martinaise, claim responsibility for the murder.
 They assert that Lely attempted to rape a hostel guest named Klaasje.
 When questioned, Klaasje reveals that Lely was shot in the mouth while the two were having consensual sex.
 Unable to figure out the origin of the bullet and fearful of the authorities due to her past as a corporate spy, Klaasje enlisted the help of a union sympathiser named Ruby, who staged Lely's hanging with the rest of the Hardie Boys.
 The detectives find Ruby hiding in an abandoned building, where she incapacitates them with a radio wave-based device normally used to aid in traversing the Pale.
 She claims that the cover-up was Klaasje's idea and has no idea who shot Lely.
 Harry manages to overcome the Pale device and contemplates arresting Ruby, but she believes Harry to be a corrupt cop and either escapes or kills herself, depending on the player's skills and choices.